|Fall 2021||Owen Sound|

 - Grade 12 Mathematics (C or U)

-Note: Applicants must provide a valid Transport Canada Marine Medical stating 'fit for sea service' or 'fit for sea service with limitations'.
+Note: Applicants must provide a valid Transport Canada Marine Medical stating 'fit for sea service' or 'fit for sea service with limitations' prior to program start.
 In the case of an applicant with a certificate 'fit for sea service with limitations', the application will be reviewed for admission.

 Mature students, non-secondary school applicants (19 years or older), and home school applicants may also be considered for admission.
 Eligibility may be met by applicants who have taken equivalent courses, upgrading, completed their GED, and equivalency testing.
 For complete details refer to: www.georgiancollege.ca/admissions/policies-procedures/